-Lawrie Conway B Bus, CPA, Finance Director and Chief Financial Officer Experience and expertise ience and expertise Mr Conway was appointed Finance Director and Chief Financial Officer of Evolution with effect from 1 August 2014 (previously a non-executive director since October 2011).
-Mr Conway is the former Newcrest Executive General Manager (Coma Africa) and was responsible for Newcrest's group supply and logistics, technology, and laboratory functions as well as Newcrest's business in Conway has more than 24 years' commercial experience in the resour diverse range of commercial and financial activities while at Newcrest Billiton.
-While with Newcrest he was a company director of PT Nusa H the owner of the Gosowong Gold Mine in Indonesia.
-While with BHP E in Chile working at the Escondida Copper Mine.
-Mr Conway has held a mix of corporate and operational commercial relationship. marketing, information in West Africa.
-Mr roes sector across a and previously at BHP lalmahera Minerals, Billiton he spent 3 years Other current directorships None Former directorships in last 3 years None Special responsibilities Finance Director and Chief Financial Officer Interests in shares and options options Ordinary Shares - Evolution mining Limited (EVN) 138,4 Options over ordinary shares (EVN) - Rights over ordinary shares (EVN) 536,34
+Lawrie Conway B Bus, CPA, Finance Director and Chief Financial Officer Experience and expertise Prience and expertise Mr Conway was appointed Finance Director and Chief Financial Officer of Evolution with effect from 1 August 2014 (previously a non-executive director since October 2011).
+Mr Conway is the former Newcrest Executive General Manager (Africa) and was responsible for Newcrest's group supply and logi technology, and laboratory functions as well as Newcrest's busine Conway has more than 24 years' commercial experience in the rediverse range of commercial and financial activities while at News Billiton.
+While with Newcrest he was a company director of PT Nuthe owner of the Gosowong Gold Mine in Indonesia.
+While with Bin Chile working at the Escondida Copper Mine.
+Mr Conway has held a mix of corporate and operational commercial Indonesia, Papua New Guinea and Chile. stics, marketing, information ess in West Africa.
+Mr esources sector across a crest and previously at BHP usa Halmahera Minerals, iHP Billiton he spent 3 years Other current directorships None Former directorships in last 3 years None Special responsibilities Finance Director and Chief Financial Officer Interests in shares and options ions Ordinary Shares - Evolution mining Limited (EVN) 138,462 Options over ordinary shares (EVN) - Rights over ordinary shares (EVN) 536,347

-James Askew, BE (Mining), N MEngSci, FAusIMM, MCIMM, MSME (AIME), Non-Executive Director Experience and expertise Mr Askew is a mining engineer with over 40 years' broad international experience as a Director and Chief Executive Officer for a wide range of Australian and international public listed mining, mining finance and other mining related companies.
-Mr Askew has served on the boards of numerous mining and mining services companies, which currently include OceanaGold Limited (chairman since November 2006), a company with operations in the Philippines and New Zealand, Asian Mineral Resources (since 2012 a company with operations in Vietnam, and Syrah Resources Limited (chairman since October 2014), a company with operations in Mozambique.
+James Askew, BE (Mining), N MEngSci, FAusIMM, MCIMM, MSME (AIME), Non-Executive Director Experience and expertise Mr Askew is a mining engineer with over 40 years' broad international experience as a Director and Chief Executive Officer for a wide range of Australian and international publicly listed mining, mining finance and other mining related companies.
+Mr Askew has served on the boards of numerous mining and mining services companies, which currently include OceanaGold Limited (chairman since November 2006), a company with operations in the Philippines and New Zealand, Asian Mineral Resources (since 2012) a company with operations in Vietnam, and Syrah Resources Limited (chairman since October 2014), a company with operations in Mozambique.
 Other current directorships Chairman of OceanaGold Limited (since November 2006), Syrah Resources Limited (since October 2014) and Asian Mineral Resources Ltd (since 2012).
 Non-executive Director of Nevada Copper Limited since June 2015.
-Former directorships in last 3 years Non-executive Director of Ivanhoe Limited, Golden Star Resources Ltd and PMI Gold Ltd Special responsibilities Member of the Risk Committee and Member of the Nomination and Remuneration Committee Interests in shares and options Ordinary Shares - Evolution mining Limited (EVN) 669,231 Options over ordinary shares (EVN) 488 Rights over ordinary shares (EVN)
+Former directorships in last 3 years Non-executive Director of Ivanhoe Limited, Golden Star Resources Ltd and PMI Gold Ltd Special responsibilities Member of the Risk Committee and Member of the Nomination and Remuneration Committee Interests in shares and options Ordinary Shares - Evolution mining Limited (EVN) 669,231 Options over ordinary shares (EVN) 488,651 Rights over ordinary shares (EVN) -